Scezaquer/dubious-programming-language/README.md

 they are declared.
 They are essentially just aliases for literals, so expressions cannot be assigned to them, only literals.
 If I implement expression pre-processing then maybe it'll become possible to have combinations of literals instead.
 Right now #define is more versatile.

+true/false booleans evaluate to 1 and 0 respectively.